 Dumb cane is a pretty green plant with a tropical feel that is very easy to care for.
 They only need to be watered when the soil feels dry for a couple of inches down.
 Overwatering can cause issues and even result in root rot or plant death.
 They do okay in low light but thrive in more light.

-You should rotate the plant regularly, so it gets even amounts of light.
-Dumb cane is poisonous when consumed (which is how it got its common name) so be careful with this one if you have pets.
+You should rotate the plant regularly, so it gets an even amount of light.
+Dumb cane is poisonous when consumed (which is how it got its common name) so be careful with this one if you have pets or little ones.

 13. Philodendron (Philodendron spp.)